George Heath (cinematographer)

 George Heath (1901 - 1968) was an Australian cinematographer best known for his collaboration with Ken G. Hall for whom he shot several features.
 According to one observer, he fitted into the Cinesound world far more than his predecessor, Frank Harley - "Heath adapted much more easily to studio work and soon developed into a technician of world class.
 His work on the features was always attuned to the demands of the film and its future audience: his images show few of the pretensions to grandeur which are to be found in the work of Hurley, and instead his photography is clear, expressive and undemanding."

+Heath set up a company with Lee Robinson and Chips Rafferty and they made the film The Phantom Stockman.
+Although it was a success Heath clashed with Rafferty and Robinson and left the partnership.